-Our organized gym time will start back up October 8th.
-We meet at the Kenai Recreation Center every Tuesday from 12-2pm.
-All ages are welcome, this activity is free and please remember to wear non-skid sole shoes.
-If you have any questions you can call our office at 714-8880.
+Our organized gym time will start back up in October so please be on the lookout for those dates.
+In the meantime the Kenai Recreation Center has free gym time set aside for homeschool students every Tuesday from 12-2pm.
+Please remember to wear non-skid sole shoes and if you have any questions you can call our office at 714-8880.

 Homer SPARC Gym Time:

 Come join other Connections Homeschool kids at the SPARC for basketball, pickleball, soccer, and just plain running around every Wednesday from 1:30 – 2:30.
 This is a free event, but students must check in with SPARC every week, so please go online and create an account if you don’t have one already.

 Yukon Island Kayak 3/4 Day Trip:

 “Picture paddling through craggy rock arches, bald eagles flying overhead and silently watching sea otters napping in kelp beds. . . .
 Snowcapped mountains always in the background.”